CellBIS/CellBIS-Random/README.md

 # CellBIS::Random
-Tools for random character from string
+Tool for Randomize characters in strings.